 Specialised computer control interfaces to allow emulated analogue mixing in a digital environment.

 Digital radio desks allow the mixing of multiple audio sources in a number of locations into one magazine style radio program.

-The desks are fully customizable to allow talkback between the studios and allow interaction with phone callers.
+The desks are fully customisable to allow talkback between the studios and allow interaction with phone callers.

 Current link to Radio Fremantle 107.9 enables the broadcast of a live show to a wider audience.

-Shows can also be broadcast on the internet and an archive of these shows can be heard on this website: http://radio.murdoch.edu.au
+Shows can also be broadcast on the internet.
+An archive of these shows can be heard on our website: http://radio.murdoch.edu.au

 Three Teaching Spaces